sbuffkin/oddblog/src/dream_journal/warehouse.md

 ---
 layout: article
 title: warehouse
-date: 2023-05-05
+date: 2000-01-01
 category: "dreams"
 ---

 The earliest dream that I can recall.
 From long ago in childhood.
+Date unknown so I guessed.
 <!-- excerpt -->

 The sprawling, damp, grey backrooms of a warehouse complex.
 There is a hallway leading to a dark place.